EnTT

 constexpr

-utility for human readable resource names.Consider this list a work in progress as well as the project.
+utility for human-readable resource names.Consider this list a work in progress as well as the project.
 The whole API is fully documented in-code for those who are brave enough to read it.

-(version 3) is used in Minecraft.
+is also used in Minecraft.

 Given that the game is available literally everywhere, I can confidently say that the library has been sufficiently tested on every platform that can come to mind.